 These sensors are placed under your skin (most commonly on your arm).
 These sensors directly measure glucose levels.

-The freestyle libre is a specific type of CGM monitor—a discrete patch with a painless sensor attached.
-It automatically measures glucose levels.
-And once integrated with the app, you can start understanding your data to reach your health goals.
+The FreeStyle Libre is a specific type of CGM monitor—a discrete patch with a painless sensor attached.
+The latest model, the FreeStyle Libre 3, is Bluetooth-enabled and automatically syncs to read your glucose levels.
+Once integrated with the app, you can start understanding your data to reach your health goals.

 3) Urine Test